“I know the slander on the part of those who say they are Jews and are not, but are a synagogue of Satan” (Rev 2:9 NRSV).

 Acts chapter 15 is a pivotal point in the New Testament.
 The gospel had been taken to the Gentile city of Antioch and a thriving church was established there; Jewish law had not been part of the message preached; only the gospel of justification by faith was.
 However, it wasn’t long before some of the converted Jews (15:5) tried to impose circumcision on the new believers, which entailed keeping the whole law of Moses.
 The apostles and elders gathered together to discuss the issue and its implications for the Church; this gathering has come to be known as the Jerusalem Council.

-Referring to this yoke of bondage that Peter mentioned, the apostle Paul told the council that God has made us alive in Christ, having forgiven our sins and “erasing the record that stood against us with its legal demands.
-He set this aside, nailing it to the cross” (Col 2:13-14).
-And he tells us, “…before faith came, we were kept under the law, shut up unto the faith which should afterward be revealed” (Gal 3:23).
+Referring to this yoke of bondage that Peter mentioned, the apostle Paul told the council that God has made us alive in Christ, having forgiven our sins and Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross (Col 2:13-14).
+And he tells us, “…before faith came, we were kept under the law, shut up unto the faith which should afterwards be revealed” (Gal 3:23).
 Thus, the Law of Moses was shown to be obsolete and a burden too heavy to be borne, and should not be imposed on the Gentile churches.
 So I ask again, “Why would God inflict another thousand years of law-keeping and animal sacrifices on the Jews?”

 Church replaces Israel as the People of God